auto-differentiation/xad/docs/ref/jit-abool.md

 !!! note "Compile-time feature flag"

-    This API is only available when XAD is compiled with `XAD_ENABLE_JIT`.
+    This API is only available when XAD is compiled with `XAD_ENABLE_CODEGEN`.

 ## Convenience Typedef